tasomaniac/IntegrationPreference/README.md

  Those can be rare cases but this library is just for you.

-You put `IntegrationPreference` into your preference XML file and it checks the given `Intent1 inside its XML tags.
+You put `IntegrationPreference` into your preference XML file and it checks the given `Intent` inside its XML tags.
 If it cannot find the application to handle that `Intent`, it opens Play Store on click to install the required application.